aws-samples/sample-url-to-amazon-s3-downloader/README.md

 1. Go to the Amazon S3 console.
-2. From the navigation pane, choose Batch Operations and choose Create job. o	For Manifest format, select CSV and enter the S3 location.
-Then, choose Next. o	For Operation type, select Invoke AWS Lambda function. o	For Lambda function, select the Lambda function that has been automatically created, to locate the function, start typing the Stack name, this will filter the displayed function names.
+2. From the navigation pane, choose Batch Operations and choose Create job.
+    -	For Manifest format, select CSV and enter the S3 location.
+Then, choose Next.
+    -	For Operation type, select Invoke AWS Lambda function.
+    -	For Lambda function, select the Lambda function that has been automatically created, to locate the function, start typing the Stack name, this will filter the displayed function names.
 The function name will be in the format “StackName-S3BatchCopyLambdafunction-.”
 For example, if you specified your CloudFormation stack name as “urltos3” then the S3 Batch Lambda function name will be “urltos3-S3BatchCopyLambdafunction-.”
 For Invocation schema version leave it at the default "Version 1.0, then, choose Next.

 3. For Path to completion report destination, enter the name of the Amazon S3 bucket automatically created by the solution.
 The name of the bucket is also available in the Stack output section